In the academic year 2020-2021 this course will take place online.

-Further, the course focuses on the practical aspects of qualitative coding.
-Please attend our course on QDA and Grounded Theory for a more substantial and overall discussion of the theoretical embedding, quality indicators and write-up of research based on qualitative data analysis.
+Further, this course focuses on the practical aspects of qualitative coding and analysis.
+Please attend our other course (if available) on qualitative data analysis for a more substantial discussion of the theoretical embedding, quality indicators and write-up of research based on qualitative data analysis.

 During the course participants will be enabled to ask questions about qualitative coding with regard to their own research.
 Participants may also practice on data from their own research, if possible.
 If that’s not possible, participants will be given data by the instructor to practice on.

 - Understand why data needs to be coded in qualitative research

 - Know the main analytic principles for qualitative coding

 - Be able to use the program ATLAS.ti for qualitative coding and analysis

 - Understand the benefits of software such as ATLAS.ti